 Home Inspection Period:

 Once you’ve come to an agreement with the selling party on price and terms, you will enter the “Home Inspection Period”.
-This period typically last about 10 days and during this time you are allowed to hire a home inspector to professionally review the property you intend to purchase.
+This period typically lasts about 10 days and during this time you are allowed to hire a home inspector to professionally review the property you intend to purchase.
 The home inspectors job is to walk through the property with you and bring to light any current issues with the home as well as things that may arise in the future.
 She will also provide you with a full written report of her findings after the inspection is completed.

 There are 3 paths you can take after the home inspection takes place.